sicoda/p3k14c-py/README.md

 While R is a fantastic language for statistical analysis and has been heavily adopted by archaeologists, it has limitations in areas pertaining to data engineering, complex GIS integration, machine learning scalability, and large-scale data handling.

-This repository bridges that gap. `p3k14c-py` provides detailed Python scripts for the calibration, filtering, and analysis of the p3k14c dataset, enabling better integration into the broader Python data science colloquium.
+This repository bridges that gap. `p3k14c-py` provides detailed Python scripts for the calibration, filtering, and analysis of the p3k14c dataset, enabling better integration into the broader Python data science community.

 # Installation and Requirements